PickleBall: Secure Deserialization of Pickle-based Machine Learning Models (Extended Report): Evaluation

 To answer these questions, we need a comprehensive dataset of \pickle models consisting of both malicious and benign examples.
 The dataset must contain models created by different libraries to represent the diversity of loading APIs.
 We created our dataset by combining existing datasets, open models on Hugging Face, and constructing synthetic models.
 Our dataset contains \nsafedatasetmodels benign and \nmaliciousdatasetmodels malicious models, for a total of \ntotaldatasetmodels.

-\para{Benign Models and Trusted Libraries} Our dataset must represent the typical model reuse tasks of loading and inference; therefore, we need a set of benign models and the libraries used to load and interact with them.
-We first searched for libraries that meet three criteria: (1) they load \pickle models; (2) they have a model class type that is returned by a loading API; and (3) if a foundational library (\eg PyTorch or transformers) type is used, the custom class adds new attributes to the type.
+\para{Benign Models and Trusted Libraries} Our dataset must represent how users typically load and use models; therefore, we need a set of benign models and the libraries used to load and interact with them.
+We first searched for libraries that meet three criteria: (1) they load \pickle models; (2) they have a model class type that is returned by a loading API; and (3) if a foundational library (\eg~PyTorch or transformers) type is used, the custom class adds new attributes to the type.
 These criteria are motivated by \tool's purpose: to restrict the \pickle operations permitted by a library loading API based on analysis of the intended class type.

 We identified candidate libraries by identifying popular \pickle models on Hugging Face and working backwards.
 We first searched Hugging Face programmatically for \pickle models, ordered by monthly download rate, that had model loading documentation directing users to a model loading library API.
 We manually reviewed the top 400 models (approximately 2 hours of review time) to determine whether the identified libraries meet our criteria; this resulted in \ndatasetlibraries accepted libraries.
-All libraries and their associated version information are listed in \cref{SEC:APDX:DATASET} (\cref{TABLE:library-versions}).
+All libraries and their associated version information are listed in \cref{TABLE:library-versions}, \cref{SEC:APDX:DATASET}.

 Then, we identified candidate models associated with each library.
 We again queried Hugging Face to identify models associated with the library, either directly (as a piece of repository metadata) or by mention in the model documentation or name.
-We collect models with $\ge$ 100 monthly downloads at time of collection.
+We collected models with $\ge$ 100 monthly downloads at time of collection.
 In total, we accumulated \nsafedatasetmodels models produced by \ndatasetlibraries different libraries.
-All collected models are listed in \cref{SEC:APDX:DATASET} (\cref{TABLE:model-versions}).
+All collected models are listed in \cref{TABLE:model-versions}, \cref{SEC:APDX:DATASET}.

 We acknowledge that these models could themselves be malicious.
-We partially mitigate this by sampling from the most frequently downloaded models and libraries, checking model scanner indications, and investigating unexpected callables when identified by the restricted model loaders by checking for their origin in library source code.
+We partially mitigate this by sampling from the most frequently downloaded models and libraries, checking model scanner indications, and manually investigating unexpected callables when restricted model loaders identify them.